Auditing Cash Balance is probably one of the quick audit procedures.

 Prerequisites for Cash/Bank Testing

-Before sending confirmations, auditor needs to test the listing of bank accounts for completeness and accuracy.
+Before sending confirmations, the auditor needs to test the listing of bank accounts for completeness and accuracy.

 Are you having a Why question?